 - Symptom Tracking Example

 Format and Length:

-Video format; Total running time 2 hours, 5 minutes
+Recorded Video format (non-interactive); Total running time 2 hours, 5 minutes

 Intermediate.
 This course is designed for those with general clinical experience who are interested in learning more about OCD that presents without stereotypical overt compulsive behavior.